-My experience as a CASA guardian ad-Litem with privately held correctional facilities leads me to believe this APM report (this link and below) on Kids Peace Mesabi Academy in Buhl MN and the closing of the St Cloud privately run group home have much in common.
+As a CASA guardian ad-Litem with privately held correctional facilities I believe this APM report (this link and below) on Kids Peace Mesabi Academy in Buhl MN and the closing of the St Cloud privately run group home have much in common.

 This video demonstrates how terrible privatized group homes can become (Florida forces 48% of their state wards onto Prozac like drugs and now lives with eleven year old’s prostituting themselves out of their foster group homes).